 The Issue: Do Employers Owe More Severance Due to COVID-19?

 One of the biggest issues in Ontario employment law since the first pandemic lockdowns of March 2020 has been whether an employer – in the event of a termination of employment without cause – needs to provide a longer than normal common law reasonable notice period, or pay in lieu of that notice, because of COVID-19.
 This issue applies where there is no valid employment contract providing for less than common law notice.
 After all, for many – but not all – employees it can be a great deal harder to find new employment during the pandemic.

 The Answer: It depends… on the timing of the termination and if the pandemic impacted re-employment

-If you want to know essential details of the facts and findings in Yee and to learn about subsequent court decisions to see how the law has evolved, then read this “The Fine Print” below.
+If you want to know the essential details of the facts and findings in Yee and learn about subsequent court decisions to see how the law has evolved, then read “The Fine Print” below.
 Otherwise, skip to the section “What You Must Know and Key Takeaways”.
 But I suggest reviewing the bolded text in “The Fine Print” section.

 The Fine Print